 Awareness of defamation and libel

-Interviewers should we aware of potential libel or defamation as the interview process progresses, bringing this to the attention of interviewees and project leaders so that everyone involved can weigh up the likely risk of offence being taken.
-This may result in the closure or partial closure of the interview.
+Interviewers should be aware of potential libel or defamation and the disclosure of sensitive personal data which might cause ‘substantial damage and distress’ to people mentioned as the interview process progresses.
+They should record these instances (with time codes) on an Interview Sensitivity Review Form as the interview is being summarised (or transcribed) and then subsequently bring any concerns to the attention of interviewees and project leaders so that everyone involved can weigh up the likely risks of disclosure involved.
+This ensures that risks have been assessed and that decisions made resulting in the closure or partial closure of the interview have been properly documented.